vitar/clrf/src/en/practice/p12-shared-vision.md

 ## Conclusion

-A shared vision is a guideline, not a rigid plan.
-It helps you move in the same direction while preserving each partner’s individuality.
+A shared vision is a compass, not a rigid plan.
+It helps you move in the same direction while honoring each partner’s individuality.

+**Outcome:** A clear and motivating vision that combines “I” and “We” into a shared path forward.